The Honeymoon Phase of Retirement

 - The Honeymoon Phase sounds pretty good.
 What’s the problem?

-- How you can help clients smooth their transition into the Honeymoon Phase
+- How can you smooth your transition into the Honeymoon Phase

 Retirement Doesn’t Have to Bomb Like the Segway

-Sure, the Segway never lived up to the hype, but if clients have bought into the propaganda that rest and relaxation are the keys to a great retirement, they may be disappointed.
+Sure, the Segway never lived up to the hype, but if you’ve bought into the propaganda that rest and relaxation are the keys to a great retirement, you may also be disappointed.
 Now you know more about the transition to the Honeymoon Phase of retirement.
-Help clients start planning now for their new roles, relationships, and routines when they get there.
+Start planning now for your new roles, relationships, and routines when you get there.

-- Help clients research groups in their area.
-Visit meetup.com with them, enter their ZIP code, and search for groups that match up with their interests.
+- Research groups in your area.
+Go to meetup.com, enter your ZIP code, and search for groups that match up with your interests.

-- Help clients find volunteer opportunities in your area.
+- Search for volunteer opportunities in your area.
 This article has some great ideas to get started: 9 Tips to Find an Ideal Volunteering Gig

-2How to stop your grown kids from ruining your retirement, Forbes, 11/29/17
+2How to stop your grown kids from ruining your retirement, Forbes, 11/29/17.
+Most recent data available.

 The information in this article is provided for informational purposes only.
 Hartford Mutual Funds may or may not be invested in the companies referenced herein; however, no endorsement of any product or service is being made.